-Professor Mary D. Fan's research and teaching are informed by her experiences as a federal prosecutor and as an associate legal officer at a United Nations criminal tribunal.
-Professor Fan's expertise includes U.S. and international criminal law and procedure, evidence, privacy, and immigration.
-She is the author of numerous articles and two books: Camera Power: Proof, Policing, Privacy, and Audiovisual Big Data (Cambridge University Press 2019) and Perilous Science: Persistence and Survival in Politically Dangerous Research Domains (Stanford University Press, forthcoming 2021).
+Professor Mary D. Fan's expertise includes criminal law and procedure, evidence, information privacy, and crimmigration.
+Her research and teaching are informed by her experiences as a federal prosecutor in the Southern District of California and as an associate legal officer at a United Nations criminal tribunal.
+She is the author of numerous articles, including most recently, The Right to Benefit from Big Data as a Public Resource in the N.Y.U.
+Law Review (2021) and two books: Camera Power: Proof, Policing, Privacy, and Audiovisual Big Data (Cambridge University Press 2019) and Perilous Science: Lessons from Firearms Violence Research on Knowledge in Political Minefields (Stanford University Press, in draft, forthcoming 2023).
+Her scholarship has been cited by judges, including U.S. Supreme Court Justice Sonia Sotomayor, and in major media venues.

-The student body has recognized Professor Fan’s teaching with a Philip A. Trautman Professor of the Year Award and she also has been nominated for the university-wide Distinguished Teaching Award.
-She is a two-time recipient of the Dean's Medal for excellence in teaching, scholarship and service.
+The student body has recognized Professor Fan’s teaching with Philip A. Trautman Professor of the Year Awards twice and she also has been nominated for the university-wide Distinguished Teaching Award.
+She also received the Dean's Medal for excellence in teaching, scholarship and service twice and also received the Washington Law Review’s Richard O. Kummert Outstanding Contribution Award.

 Mary Fan clerked for the Hon.
 John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit and for Judge O-Gon Kwon at the first war crimes tribunal since the World War II era.
 She received her J.D. from Yale Law School and her M.Phil. from the University of Cambridge, where she was a Gates Cambridge Scholar.
 At Yale, she was a Notes Editor for the Yale Law Journal, a Managing Editor for the Yale Journal of International Law, and a Coker Teaching Fellow.
 She was awarded the Jewell Prize and the Nathan Burkan Prize for her publications.